 Instead of going out for dinner (we were extremely tired), we just walked to a Carrefour and bought some nice French groceries.
 I actually love groceries in France and for me, it’s better than a dinner in a restaurant.
 I really like French cheeses, pate, terrine and baguettes, so if all these products are fresh, it’s just awesome.

-When we woke up on our second day in Marseille, we realised that the storm has finished – it was really sunny outside (and very windy), so we decided to go outside the city, to the beautiful lagoons of Cote D’Azur.
+When we woke up on our second day in Marseille, we realised that the storm has finished – it was really sunny outside (and very windy), so we decided to go outside the city, to the beautiful calanques of Marseille.
 We took a bus to the Luminy park (just next to some University of Marseille) and then started hiking all the way to the Calanque de Sugiton.
+It took us about 1 hour to get to the entrance to the Parc national de Calanques.

 I really liked Marseille.
 Even during the coldest month, January, it looked cheerful and vibrant.
+There are many amazing Instagrammable places in Marseille as well!
 There are many things to do in the city and obviously, some of them you can only do in summer, spring and autumn, but not in winter.
-They include tours to Provence and neighbourhood places.
+So I hope that this post about the best things to do in Marseille in winter was useful for you!

 Liked this post?
 Share it on Social Media